-Case Study: Making Connections to General Curriculum Through the Seven Step IEP Process (April 2018)
+Case Study: Making Connections to the General Curriculum Using the 7 Step IEP Process (Uploaded April 2018)

-Grading and Progress Monitoring for Students with Disabilities (April 2018)
+Grading and Progress Monitoring for Students with Disabilities (Uploaded April 2018)

-Least Restrictive Environment (LRE) Q and A (January 2018)
+Least Restrictive Environment (LRE) Q and A (Uploaded February 2018)

 Project Manager, Progress in the General Curriculum Network